ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Presenter MUST review the Evidence produced by an Attester for fitness prior to distribution.

 A Presenter MUST NOT disclose Evidence if it contains information it cannot parse.
-This restriction applies to entity types and attributes type.
+This restriction applies to entity types and claim types.
 This is to ensure that the information provided by the Attester can be evaluated by the Presenter.